elbertcastaneda/nodejs-mentoring/README.md

-# NodeJS Global Mentoring Program 2020Q3 - Homeworks
+# NodeJS Mentoring Program

 ## Prerequisites

-We need to to install NodeJS or `nvm` if you prefer:
+We need to install NodeJS or `nvm` if you prefer:

 - [Node.js](https://nodejs.org/en/)